Sport in Kosovo: Plisat

 This fan club was founded in 1987 by the supporters of FC Prishtina.
 They got their name from the traditional Albanian cap called Plis.
 Usually, the members of Plisat stay in the east stand of the Pristina City Stadium while supporting their team in football.
 They are popularly known as "the 12th player" of FC Prishtina because of the massive support they provide during the games – no matter if losing or winning.
 In the early 1980s they made notable travels to Čačak, but particularly notable was when, in 1983, more than 7000 supporters followed FC Prishtina to the Marakana stadium in Belgrade in the club's historical victory over Red Star Belgrade in the at-the-time strong Yugoslav First League.

-Besides supporting the football team, after the Kosovo war, Plisat started to also support their basketball team, Sigal Prishtina, and handball teams.
-They started to shape their 'support style' by cheering for their teams in different ways – followed by different choreography in the stands of the city stadium in Pristina.
-Plisat these days are the most famous fan club in Kosovo.
+Besides supporting the football team, after the Kosovo War, Plisat also began backing their basketball team, Sigal Prishtina, as well as local handball teams.
+Over time, they developed a distinctive style of support, featuring coordinated chants and elaborate choreographies in the stands of the city stadium in Pristina.
+Today, Plisat are regarded as the most prominent fan club in Kosovo.